West Ashley Real Estate

 More about West Ashley, SC

 West Ashley has plenty of good restaurants to choose from, most of which are independently owned or small, local chains.
-Some of our favorites include Red Orchid's China Bistro, Sesame Burgers, Andolini's Pizza, and the Kickin' Chicken.
-There are also several great chains, like Five Guys Burgers, Chick-fil-A, Firehouse Subs, Moe's Southwest Grill, and Your Pie (where you can make your own individual pizza).
+Some of our favorites include Red Orchid's China Bistro, Sesame Burgers, Boxcar Betty's, Mellow Mushroom, and the Kickin' Chicken.
+There are also several great chains, like Five Guys Burgers, Chick-fil-A, Firehouse Subs, and Moe's Southwest Grill.

 One of the best private schools in Charleston, Porter-Gaud, is located off Albemarle Road in the older section of West Ashley.
 The school has produced outstanding leaders, including perhaps the most notable of their alumni, Stephen Colbert.
 Porter-Gaud is an Episcopal, co-ed school with over 100 years of experience in Charleston and just under 1,000 students enrolled in grades 1-12.
 The school is also notorious for placing graduating seniors with some of the top colleges and universities in the country.
 Several West Ashley neighborhoods are located within walking distance of the school, including The Crescent, South Windermere, and Albemarle Point.